reasonwithoutrestraint/site/Original/My moral understanding.md

 - R - The considerations that serve as reasons for the norm.
 Different normative realms have different relavent considerations.
 Then we can determine the content of the normative system:
 - S - The actual norms of the normative system.
 These are entailed from whatever the relevant considerations are plus any observational content.

+Other considerations concerning the content of normative judgments
+- Right/Wrong kinds of reason
+- Ought implies can & cannot
+- Is/Ought gap -> logical/analytic/synthetic

 #### Normative Analysis